This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 I get it.
-With the holidays here, who has time to make a popcorn ball, let alone ones that are embellished with candy corn to make them look like turkeys?
+With the holidays here, who has time to make a popcorn ball, let alone one that is embellished with candy corn to make it look like a turkey?
 Usually, I’m not into kitschy food, but there are several reasons I love these turkeys.
 One, I love popcorn in any form.
 Two, the holidays are the time to do things we just usually don’t take the time to do.
 Kids and adults will both find these fun and delicious.
 When having people over for a festive meal, it’s just a bonus to have something special they can nibble on at each plate.
 And believe me, if I were served these as a guest, I would not be able to wait until the meal.
-Turkey-shaped or not, these popcorn balls are a must even if you hide them all to yourself and enjoy them after everyone leaves!
+Turkey-shaped or not, these popcorn balls are a must, even if you hide them all to yourself and enjoy them after everyone leaves!

 Turkey-Shaped Popcorn Balls